-The NBB goal is to produce 5 percent of this nation’s on-highway fuel use from biodiesel, equating to roughly 2 billion gallons of B-100.
-The 5-percent level also equates to approximately one-fourth of diesel equivalent refined from Persian Gulf crude.
+The NBB goal is to produce 5% of this nation’s on-highway fuel use from biodiesel, equating to roughly 2 billion gallons of B-100.
+The 5% level also equates to approximately one-fourth of diesel equivalent refined from Persian Gulf crude.

 Biodiesel is designed for use in compression ignition engines.
-When considering or using biodiesel, modern fleet managers are concerned about engine warranties, cold weather performance, moisture, engine part degradation, and consistent fuel quality.
+When considering or using biodiesel fuel, modern fleet managers are concerned about engine warranties, cold weather performance, moisture, engine part degradation, and consistent fuel quality.

 Fuel quality is of the utmost concern and importance to the biodiesel industry.
 Biodiesel fuel quality can be affected throughout the total fuel supply chain from receipt of the biodiesel feedstock (oil, fats, or grease) through utilization in a diesel vehicle.
 Biodiesel fuel quality can be affected by: